ABOUT SPECIAL RATING AREAS (SRAs)

-According to the SA Constitution (Sections 152 & 153), the objective of a local authority is to provide all its residents with certain basic services such as water, electricity, sanitation and refuse removal, etc – up to an equitable standard.
-For communities who wish to enjoy municipal services of a higher level, an SRA provides them with the option of paying for these additional services, which should be affordable and sustainable.
+According to sections 152 and 153 of the South African Constitution, the objective of a local authority is to provide all its residents with certain basic services e.g. water, electricity, sanitation and refuse removal up to an equitable standard.
+An SRA gives communities who wish to enjoy municipal services of a higher level the option of paying for these additional services.

 Are there different types of SRAs?